meleyal/generative-music-with-javascript/docs/introduction.md

 This book is a <mark>work in progress</mark> guide to creating generative music with JavaScript.

+There already exist
+[many ways](https://github.com/ciconia/awesome-music/blob/master/README.md#music-programming)
-It's part learning exercise, part experiment.
-There already exist [many ways](https://github.com/ciconia/awesome-music/blob/master/README.md#music-programming) to make generative music, but this book is about learning how to create something from scratch.

-It's also an experiment, in that the results are uncertain.
-We can fairly easily write a program to generate noise, and with a little work even something that sounds vaguely like music, but can we, with just a web browser, JavaScript, and the Web Audio API, make something that approaches the qualities of "real" music?
+to make generative music, but this book is about learning how to create something from scratch using JavaScript and the Web Audio API.
+We can fairly easily write a program to generate noise, and with a little work even something that sounds vaguely like music, but can we design systems that produce something that approaches the qualities of "real" music?
+Let's find out!

 ## Principles

 To help us focus, the book has a few guiding principles:

-- **Fun over rigour:** We'll take inspiration from nature and science, but also take some artistic license along the way.
+- **Fun over rigour:** We'll take inspiration from science and nature, but also take some artistic license along the way.

-- **Composition over sound design:** The focus will be on creating musical structures, with sound generation delegated to instrument samples (i.e. working at the note level rather than the sample level).
+- **Composition over sound design:** The focus will be on creating musical structures, with sound generation delegated to instrument samples.

 - **Systems over performance:** We're aiming for music that is self evolving and requires no interaction from us or the listener (i.e.